Clint Frazier Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- Rangers pitchers combine to allow the fourth-fewest home runs in baseball (71 total, one per game).
+- Rangers pitchers combine to surrender 73 home runs (one per game), the sixth-fewest in baseball.

-- Heaney gets the start for the Rangers, his 14th of the season.
-He is 4-4 with a 4.05 ERA and 70 strikeouts through 66 2/3 innings pitched.
+- Eovaldi looks for his 10th win when he makes the start for the Rangers, his 15th of the season.
+He is 9-3 with a 2.59 ERA and 92 strikeouts in 93 2/3 innings pitched.

-- The lefty's last appearance was on Thursday against the Los Angeles Angels, when he went 3 2/3 innings, surrendering one earned run while giving up five hits.
+- In his last outing on Friday against the Los Angeles Angels, the right-hander tossed seven innings, giving up three earned runs while surrendering five hits.

-- The 32-year-old has put up an ERA of 4.05, with 9.5 strikeouts per nine innings, in 13 games this season.
-Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.